devharp/volume-control-ui/README.md

 # Volume Controller (UI Design)

+## Description

-This is a UI design for controlling the volume
+This is a UI design (only) for controlling the volume